CarsonRoscoe/GPSTracker/README.md

 Java Android client application used for communicating your current GPS positions to the Java socket server.
 The app utilizes the TCP/IP protocol suite to send updates every few minutes, or every time you change locations.

+# Java Server

-# Java Socket Server used to gather GPS coordinate updates from Android clients and store these updates in a SQL database that is accessible by the Apache WebApp.
+Java socket server used to gather GPS coordinate updates from Android clients and store these updates in a SQL database that is accessible by the Apache WebApp.